Lowest Mortgage Rate in Canada. Starting from 2.49%

 If your bank doesn't renew — what are your options?

-If you can't renew with your current lender, True North has access to several alternative and private lenders that may be able to extend a mortgage approval.
+If you're unable to renew with your current lender or are facing a significantly higher rate, consider consulting an expert broker with access to several alternative and private lenders that may be able to extend a mortgage approval.

 If you need a short-term mortgage solution to see you through, you can work with your broker to get back with a traditional (A) lender for your next renewal.

-Is there ever a good reason to allow your mortgage renewal date to lapse?
+You may have a good reason for allowing your mortgage renewal date to lapse.

 You may be comfortable with the temporary higher rate and term, especially if you're lapsing into a short-term open or convertible mortgage, both of which allow you to forego a penalty by signing to a longer term.